Science is not included in the Year 8 options process, all students will study the same science course in Year 9.

 and Combined Science (where two grades are awarded, based on a slightly reduced amount of content covered across all 3 subjects).

-This means in both courses students study all three sciences.
+This means in both routes students study all three sciences.

 What will you study?